UEFA Futsal Champions League elite round latest | Futsal Champions League

 Article body

-The UEFA Futsal Champions League elite round running until Sunday will decide the four teams progressing to the knockout finals on 2/3 and 4/5 May.
+The UEFA Futsal Champions League elite round, which runs until Sunday, will decide the four teams progressing to the knockout finals on 2/3 and 4/5 May.

 The four group winners will qualify for the final tournaments, with the hosts and draw date to be confirmed.
-The action began in three of the four groups on Wednesday with drama in pretty much every game.
+So far Benfica have sealed progress in a dramatic sequence of games across the groups.

 Team facts